keanteng/streamlit-route-planning/README.md

 # Streamlit Route Planning

 Route planning application powered by `openrouteservice` and build with Streamlit.
-My original source code is Jupyter Notebook is [here](https://github.com/keanteng/travelling-salesman).
+My original source code in Jupyter Notebook is [here](https://github.com/keanteng/travelling-salesman).
 You will need to create an API key at [`openrouteservice`](https://openrouteservice.org/) to use the application.

 ## Use This Repo